vinayak-suneja/Big-Bazzar-Billing-System/README.md

 5. View transaction history and generate reports as needed.

 ## How it Works
-Note: Change the Sql parameters according to your database table.
+Note: The MySQL Database for authorized username is mentioned in the word file.

 1. Input Password
 2. If password or username match it will move on to the next frame & if it does not it will show the following error